DSSC-projects/veni/README.md

 * [License](#license)

 ## Description
-**JaxForward** is a Python package, built on JAX, providing an easy interface to deal with Neural Network using forward automatic differention.
+**VENI** is a Python package, built on JAX, providing an easy interface to deal with Neural Network using forward automatic differention.
 Inspired by the very recent (2021) papers of [Atılım Günes Baydin et al.](https://doi.org/10.48550/arXiv.2202.08587) and [David Silver et al.](https://openreview.net/forum?id=5i7lJLuhTm), we have decided to implement a package able to reproduce the results, and give freedom to further investigate this new emerging area of AI.

 ## Dependencies and installation
-**JaxForward** requires requires `jax`, `jaxlib`, `sphinx` (for the documentation).
+**VENI** requires requires `jax`, `jaxlib`, `sphinx` (for the documentation).
 The code is tested for Python 3, while compatibility of Python 2 is not guaranteed anymore.
 It can be installed directly from the source code.

 ### Installing from source
 The official distribution is on GitHub, and you can clone the repository using